A printable version of the program can be found here.

 4:25 p.m. - 5:45 p.m.
 Concurrent Sessions

-Precis: With the enactment of TFTEA last year we have seen many changes in the enforcement and targeting by CBP, from Customs Bond Sufficiency rules and enforcement to stricter enforcement on AD/CVD.
-There is now a more watchful eye on forced labor and CBP's desire to have a more transparent view of the people involved with transacting business with the U.S. through a better vetting of Importers of Record.
+Precis: With the enactment of TFTEA last year, we have seen many changes in the enforcement and targeting by CBP on priority trade issues, especially IPR and AD/CVD.
+There is now a more watchful eye on forced labor, and CBP's desire to have a more transparent view of the entire supply chain through better vetting of Suppliers and Importers of Record.
 See how you can navigate these changes and stay compliant.

 - Lisa Gelsomino, President/CEO, Avalon Risk Management